Repeal the blasphemy law!

 Now he wants to make blaspheming against Islam illegal.

-the left and right Irish blogs are united in outrage:
+The left and right Irish blogs are united in outrage:

 Anonymous blogger: